Tselmeg-C/Udacity_Project2_Disaster_Response_Pipelines/README.md

 2. Machine Learning Pipeline
 In the preparation phase, data were processed in Jupyter Notebook, refer `ML Pipeline Preparation.ipynb` for details.
-A machine learning  pipeline `train_classifier.py` (in Workspace/Model folder) was created in a Python script including following functions:
+A machine learning  pipeline `train_classifier.py` (in Workspace/Model folder) was created in a Python script including the following functions:

     * Loads data from the SQLite database
     * Splits the dataset into training and test sets